ConvergentThinker/auto_test_ui/README.md

-#  Test Framework
+# `Write less code & Achieve more` In your Test Automation Framework.

-`Write less code & Achieve more` In your Test Automation Framework.The aim of this framework is to use Spring Boot to create a test automation framework for your functional tests with Selenium Java and Cucumber with TestNG.
+The aim of this framework is to use Spring Boot to create a test automation framework for your functional tests with Selenium Java and Cucumber with TestNG.

 - **Spring Boot** is a popular application development framework in the Java community.
 Spring Boot simplifies the developer life by handling most of the routine activities.
 - **Dependency Injection** : Easy to create specific objects in our Page Objects, test classes automatically.
 Spring will just give it to you!!